 There were incidents of tears.
 On one occasion a woman picked up her purse, notebook and coat and stormed out of the room shouting her disapproval of our experiential process.
 From that day on, our boss dubbed us the Sob Sisters.

-However, most of our class enjoyed the exercise.
-The most enthusiastic usually mentioned an older person in their life that they respected and cared about.
+However, the majority of our class enjoyed the exercise.
+Those most enthusiastic usually mentioned an older person in their life that they respected and cared about.
 This anecdotal experience of mine carries over to the assessment of Ari Seth Cohen.
 He sees older folks in a positive light to be celebrated and acknowledged.
 Thanks to his grandmother.